AshleyPoole/poc-nginx-loadbalancing/chapters/current-features.md

 ##### API/CLI Commands

 To allow future integrations with deployment pipelines we require a way to interface with the loadbalacing solution without human intervention, this comes in the from of a REST API or CLI commands that can be scripted.

+Currently we manually change the status of our nodes via the GUI however a PowerShell module was created.
+The plan would be to use this module with the next iteration of the deployment system.

+##### Weighted nodes

+Currently we don't use weighted nodes as we round-robin requested to our application nodes, however future projects may rely on this feature to change the distribution of traffic.

+An example use case would be the ability to canary deployments allowing faster iteration and reduction in issues.